 They Wasted a Perfectly Good Plot: While Adult Simba is given a clear Adaptational Angst Upgrade in having worse self esteem and self loathing issues, the scene where Nala escapes, the scene where Simba's fur flies all over Africa, and the Lion Sleeps Tonight scenes go on for so long that the movie ends up not having much time to focus on the pathos and drama surrounding Simba as he deals with the trauma of not only losing his father but thinking he was responsible for his death.

 Some expressed concern that the character designs are too realistic, and argue that the characters look lifeless in comparison to the animated version and that the film looks more like a nature documentary than an epic movie.
 Pumbaa's design, in particular, was called horrifying, as many people used to the cute cartoony version of him did not realize how ugly real-life warthogs are.

-Some merchandise, such as this Sing-a-Long set, made ahead of the time for the movie looks extremely awkward and not out of place compared to packaging seen on bootleg products.
-All of the characters look way off, even compared to their official art, with Pumbaa being awkwardly designed to the point where he has been compared to a scrotum.
+Possibly even worse than the actual film is this Sing-a-Long set made ahead of the time for the movie, which looks extremely awkward and not out of place compared to packaging seen on bootleg products.
+All of the characters look way off, even compared to their official art, with Pumbaa being so awkwardly designed to the point where he has been compared to a scrotum.
 Even minus that, his coloring is way off, being much blacker in the actual movie and not the bluish depiction on the product.

 Reviews listed this as a major shortcoming of the film.
 The 2D animated version allowed the characters a full range of expressions to convey emotion, but this version sacrifices them to be more photo-realistic.
 The expressions look stilted, with only the characters' tones and body language to really go by.
 Even several of the reviews listed as positive state that the film has the gorgeous photo-realism and nostalgia going for itand not much else.